VohraAK/CS202-Lecture-Notes/Analysis Tools/Lecture 2: Analysis Tools.md

 <h1 style="text-align: center;">Asymptotic Analysis and Big-O</h1>

-Asymptotic Analysis can help us quantify the growing rate of running time as a function of the input size $n$.
+>Asymptotic analysis can help us quantify the growing rate of running time as a function of the input size $n$.

 This way, rather than trying to account for overheads in runtime for **each** input size, algorithms can be analyzed based on **varying** input sizes.